 4. What are your accessibility and inclusion arrangements?

 Cedars Academy is a small school with a high student/staff ratio.
-Students are taught in small friendly class groups with experienced Teachers and Teaching Assistants able to give one-to-one help where it is needed.
-The teaching staff work closely with our therapists and are able to tailor the students’ curriculum to their individual needs.
+Students are taught in small friendly teaching groups with experienced Teaching Teams (Teachers and Teaching Assistants) able to give one-to-one help where it is needed.
+The Teaching Team works closely with our therapists and are able to tailor the students’ curriculum to their individual needs.

-Our school is fully accessible, with appropriate elevator and hoist facilities, for pupils and families with mobility difficulties.
+Our school is fully accessible, with appropriate elevator and hoist facilities for pupils and families with mobility difficulties.
 We use height adjustable tables and foot blocks when required.
 There is a wheelchair accessible bathroom on the ground floor and the ground floor and outdoor area is fully accessible.
-In addition the school has a number of wheelchair accessible buses for outings.
+In addition the school has a number of wheelchair accessible buses for offsite educational visits.